 Putting a Betta in a 20 Gallon tank of a Goldfish will also not be a good idea.
 If the tank was set up for the Goldfish then it probably isn’t suited for a Betta.
-These tanks usually have less hiding spots, less plants, more flow and stronger current.
+These tanks usually have fewer hiding spots, fewer plants, more flow, and stronger current.

 Can they eat the same food?